clareliguori/spinnaker-ecs-devel/README.md

     --password \
     --track-digests true

-# Your ECR repository uri will look something like this: 123456789012.dkr.ecr.eu-central-1.amazonaws.com
-hal config provider docker-registry account add my-eu-central-1-devel-registry \
+// Replace the address specified below (123456789012.dkr.ecr.eu-central-1.amazonaws.com) with the address to your own ecr repository. hal config provider docker-registry account add my-eu-central-1-devel-registry \
- --address {your-ecr-repository-uri} \
+ --address 123456789012.dkr.ecr.eu-central-1.amazonaws.com \
  --username AWS \
  --password-command "aws --region eu-central-1 ecr get-authorization-token --output text --query 'authorizationData[].authorizationToken' | base64 -d | sed 's/^AWS://'" \
  --track-digests true

 # Deploy everything
-hal deploy apply
+hal deploy apply (if you used `sudo hal deploy apply` to start spinnaker, then you should use `sudo hal deploy apply` here as well)
 ```

 Wait for Clouddriver to start up by checking the logs in ~/dev/spinnaker/logs/clouddriver.log.

 You should now be able to reach the Spinnaker interface at http://localhost:9000.
 See [DEMO.md](DEMO.md) for instructions on how to create a sample Spinnaker pipeline.

 ## Test Spinnaker code changes